-To a lot of us fridge-owners, a fridge is an expensive appliance, so if you’re looking for a new one, it’s a good idea to know a thing or two about what’s on offer, and the differences between them.
+However, a fridge is an expensive appliance, so if you’re looking for a new one, it’s a good idea to know a thing or two about what’s on offer, and the differences between them.
 So whether you’re a newly moved out young’un buying your first fridge, or a grown-up looking for an upgrade, this is your guide to different types of refrigerators.
 Chances are, you might find you much prefer another type of fridge than the one you’ve got, so read up and shop around!

 This is the model that most of us will instantly visualise if someone says the word ‘fridge’ to us.
 It’s a single column refrigerator, with the top third (approximately) dedicated to a separate freezer compartment.
 This type of fridge is the most common, meaning it’s also generally the cheapest, and has the widest range on offer.